shannonlabumn/shannonlabumn.github.io/pastmembers.md

 ## Previous Undergraduates

+### Adynn Stedillie

+Adynn is a Plant Science major with an interest in sustainable, international agriculture.
+Currently, they are an intern with the Grossman lab, working on cover crop - soil interactions.

+### Ben Leiran

+Ben worked with our lab in the Spring of 2022.
+He graduated with a B.S. in physics with a bological emphasis.

 ### Nhung Pham

 Nhung was in the our lab in the Spring of 2019 and was working toward obtaining a B.S. in Computer Science and Mathematics.
 While in the lab, she worked on a diploid GWAS experiment and did some greenhouse work.